 USGA Handicap System Definitions

-The following are a listing of general definitions within the USGA Handicap System.
+The following is a list of general definitions within the USGA Handicap System

 A Handicap Index compares a player’s scoring ability to the scoring ability of a scratch golfer on a course of standard difficulty.
 A player posts scores along with the appropriate USGA Course Rating and Slope Rating to make up the scoring record.
 A Handicap Index is the USGA’s service mark used to indicate a measurement of a player’s potential ability on a course of standard playing difficulty.
 It reflects the player’s potential because it is based upon the best handicap differentials posted for a given number of rounds, ideally the best 10 of the last 20 rounds.